 If your event will reach into the nighttime hours, make sure there is adequate lighting for all areas, including the path to the parking area.
 While some people may find it entertaining, not everyone will enjoy an impromptu game of blind man’s bluff.

-Tables, chairs, tents, etc.
+4. Arrange for tables, chairs, tents, etc.

 Outdoor venues don’t typically come equipped with tables and chairs, so make sure you check with vendors for price and availability on your event date.
 Many cities, including Grand Rapids, have those items available to rent and city crews are typically familiar with all city sites.

 Want your guests to be able to hear your company leader’s speech?
 Plan for a sound system that meets city approval.
 There may be rules for amplified noise based on hours of the day or distance from neighbors.
+In Grand Rapids, for example, sound amplification may not exceed an “average conversational level” 100 feet away from the source of sound.

 Alexander Calder's "La Grande Vitesse" helped establish Grand Rapids' Festival of the Arts.